 After the initial introduction of the ACHA, conversations continued about ways to make this strong bill even stronger.
 My colleagues and I were able to build upon the original draft of the AHCA by enhancing the protections offered in the bill for patients with pre-existing conditions.
 Unfortunately, defenders of the unacceptable status quo continue to put forth objectively false and intentionally misleading claims about the AHCA, especially on this crucial issue.
 Ensuring that people with pre-existing conditions can afford to buy health insurance without facing discriminatory barriers or higher costs is too important to allow myths to stand in the way of real reform.
 Therefore, I need to set the record straight by focusing on discussion and debate and being clear about the facts.

 In fact, to build on the protections maintained and provided by the original legislative text, Republicans and Congress went even further to protect those with pre-existing conditions.
 Specifically, on April 25, 2017, Representative Tom MacArthur introduced an amendment to the AHCA which explicitly states that the bill cannot be construed in any way other than to maintain protections for patients with pre-existing conditions.
 This amendment unambiguously reaffirms that no state may, under any circumstances, seek or obtain a waiver to alter the existing requirement of guaranteed issue of coverage, guaranteed renewability of coverage, or the prohibition on denying coverage due to pre-existing conditions – ever.
 In other words, it specifically clarifies that the AHCA does not allow insurers to limit coverage for patients with pre-existing conditions, and that these crucial protections will remain the law of the land if the AHCA is enacted.
 On May 4, 2017, the House passed the amended version of the AHCA by a vote of 217 to 214.
 I voted in favor of final passage.
-This bill is currently pending in the Senate, where I hope it will be taken up without delay.
+I am hopeful that the Senate will once again take up this matter and take similar action to address this important issue.

 Further, on May 24, 2017, the nonpartisan Congressional Budget Office (CBO) released its official scoring of the AHCA as passed by the House on May 4, 2017.
 Their comprehensive report confirms that the AHCA will lower premiums and improve access to quality, affordable care, as well as provide tax relief, reduce the deficit, and bring forth the most fundamental entitlement reform in more than a generation.
 I recognize and appreciate concerns surrounding access to coverage.
 Our plan is not about forcing anyone to buy an expensive, one-size-fits all plan.
 Rather, it is about providing Americans with more choices and better access.
 The CBO report confirms a fundamental principle of basic economics: when people have more choices, costs go down.